-In the European District, two new high-rise towers will be built on the Millennium Area, where the Millennium Tower was once proposed.
+In the European District, two new high-rise towers will be built on the Millennium Area, where the original Millennium Tower was once proposed.
 Instead of one very high skyscraper, two new high-rise buildings will now be built, which together will fill the originally planned space.
 The project developer CA Immo expects completion around the year 2030.

-The 67-storey tower will have a height of at least 260 meters (853 feet) and will accommodate offices and a hotel.
-In addition, a 43-storey, 150-meter (492 feet) residential tower is planned, which will contain both privately financed apartments and subsidized living space.
+The 70-storey tower will have a height of at least 288 meters (945 feet) and will accommodate offices and a hotel.
+In addition, a 43-storey, 157-meter (515 feet) residential tower is planned, which will contain both privately financed apartments and subsidized living space.
 This was made possible by the newly negotiated local development plan.

 Accordingly, a process following the German Chamber of Architects guidelines for planning competitions (RPW 2013) should take place.
 There will be an open, single-stage invitation competition, including consultation and interim colloquium, on September 30, 2020.
 An experienced jury with 5 specialist judges and 4 material judges has been installed.
 The specialist judges are made up of architects, town planners, and representatives of the city of Frankfurt.
 The material judges are representatives of the City of Frankfurt and CA Immo.